Verizon Fios Business Internet – New $69/mo Deal for October 2020

 For enterprise-scale companies, however, there’s only one package which is enough.

 The 940 Mbps package is the beast of the Verizon Fios lineup, offering asymmetrical connectivity at 940 Mbps down and 880 Mbps up.
-Notably, the package starts at $214.99 per month, making it the same price as the 500 Mbps package despite offering nearly twice as much speed.
+It’s called Fios Gigabit Connection.
+Notably, the package starts at $249/mo, plus it includes a $500 Visa Prepaid card for online bundle orders.

-The bandwidth of the 940 Mbps package is enough for a medium-sized company to have all of its internet needs served instantly.
+Offering nearly twice as much speed as the previous package, the bandwidth of the 940 Mbps package is enough for a medium-sized company to have all of its Fios internet needs served instantly.
 Any kind of internet activity is supported at high speed.